-Information on tuition, fees, estimate of book and supplies costs, and any additional known costs associated with a particular program can be obtained from Enrollment Services on the campus.
+Information on tuition, fees, estimate of book and supplies costs, and any additional known costs associated with a particular program can be obtained from the One Stop Student Services Center on campus.
 Contact the campus Help Desk for laptop requirements.
 These are also located on the College web site.

-Pursuant to MnSCU policy 5.12, by the fifth day of classes each registered student must have made a down-payment of \$300 or 15% of tuition and fees OR have their FAFSA (financial aid) application results on file in the Financial Aid Office OR have submitted a Third Party Billing authorization to the Business Office in order to remain registered.
+Pursuant to Minnesota State policy 5.12, by the fifth day of classes each registered student must have made a down-payment of \$300 or 15% of tuition and fees OR have their FAFSA (financial aid) application results on file in the Financial Aid Office OR have submitted a Third Party Billing authorization to the Business Office in order to remain registered.
 Registration will be canceled for those students who have not met one of these conditions.